Frequently Asked Questions

 All of your messages are encrypted, and can only be decrypted using the private key which is stored locally on your device.

-Session usernames are permanent alphanumeric names that can be purchased using the anonymous Oxen cryptocurrency and attached to an Account ID.
+Session usernames are permanent alphanumeric names that were previously able to be purchased using the anonymous Oxen cryptocurrency and attached to an Account ID.
 If you have a Session username attached to your Account ID, others will be able to add you on Session using that name, instead of having to use your full Account ID.
 Usernames make adding contacts quick and convenient.
+New Session usernames will be able to be purchased using Session Token ($SESH) in the future, following the launch of the new Session Name Service.
+Learn more here.

 Session can send files, images and other attachments up to 10MB in both person-to-person conversations and group chats.
-By default, Session uses the Oxen File Server for attachment sending and storage.
-The Oxen File Server is an open-source file server run by the Oxen Privacy Tech Foundation — the creators of Session.
-When you send an attachment, the file is symmetrically encrypted on the device and then sent to the Oxen File Server.
+By default, Session uses the Session File Server for attachment sending and storage.
+The Session File Server is an open-source file server run by the Session Technology Foundation — the stewards of Session.
+When you send an attachment, the file is symmetrically encrypted on the device and then sent to the Session File Server.
 To send the attachment to a friend, Session sends them an encrypted message containing the link, plus the decryption key for the file.
-This ensures that the Oxen File Server can never see the contents of files being uploaded to it.
+This ensures that the Session File Server can never see the contents of files being uploaded to it.

 A swarm is a collection of 5 – 7 Service Nodes which are responsible for the storage of messages for a predefined range of Account IDs.
 Swarms ensure that your messages are replicated across multiple servers on the network so that if one Service Node goes offline, your messages are not lost.
 Swarms make Session’s decentralised network backend much more robust and fault-tolerant.